Robot: Early beginnings

-Samarangana Sutradhara, a Sanskrit treatise by Bhoja (11th century), includes a chapter about the construction of mechanical contrivances (automata), including mechanical bees and birds, fountains shaped like humans and animals, and male and female dolls that refilled oil lamps, danced, played instruments, and re-enacted scenes from Hindu mythology.
+11th century texts of Buddhist mythology also describe automata.
+Examples include the Samarangana Sutradhara, a treatise by Bhoja (king of Malwa) which includes a chapter about the construction of mechanical automata, including mechanical bees and birds, fountains shaped like humans and animals, and male and female dolls that refilled oil lamps, danced, played instruments, and re-enacted scenes from Hindu mythology.
+The Lokapannatti is an 11th-12th century Buddhist cosmological text that tells of how the Buddha's relics were protected by mechanical robots (bhuta vahana yanta or "spirit movement machines") until they were disarmed by King Ashoka.

-13th century Muslim Scientist Ismail al-Jazari created several automated devices.
-He built automated moving peacocks driven by hydropower.
-He also invented the earliest known automatic gates, which were driven by hydropower, created automatic doors as part of one of his elaborate water clocks.
-One of al-Jazari's humanoid automata was a waitress that could serve water, tea or drinks.
-The drink was stored in a tank with a reservoir from where the drink drips into a bucket and, after seven minutes, into a cup, after which the waitress appears out of an automatic door serving the drink.
-Al-Jazari invented a hand washing automaton incorporating a flush mechanism now used in modern flush toilets.
-It features a female humanoid automaton standing by a basin filled with water.
-When the user pulls the lever, the water drains and the female automaton refills the basin.
+Ismail al-Jazari was a 13th-century polymath who built several automated devices driven by hydropower, including peacocks, automatic gates, and water clocks.
+Among his humanoid automata was a waitress that could serve drinks.
+The drink was stored in a reservoir tank, from where it would drip into a bucket and then a cup, after which the waitress would appear out of an automatic door to serve the drink.
+Al-Jazari also invented a hand washing automaton that incorporated a flush mechanism similar to that used in modern flush toilets.
+The automaton stood next to a basin filled with water.
+When the user pulled a lever, the water would drain and the automaton would refill the basin.

-Mark E. Rosheim summarizes the advances in robotics made by Muslim engineers, especially al-Jazari, as follows:Unlike the Greek designs, these Arab examples reveal an interest, not only in dramatic illusion, but in manipulating the environment for human comfort.
-Thus, the greatest contribution the Arabs made, besides preserving, disseminating and building on the work of the Greeks, was the concept of practical application.
-This was the key element that was missing in Greek robotic science.